Jump to navigation

 The general examination takes place at the beginning of the third year.
 It consists of two parts, each including a written section followed by an oral exam.

 The general examination is designed to ensure that students have the ability to conduct independent research and to lead them to a productive and interesting dissertation project.

-The examination process requires close cooperation between the student and his/her committee (three faculty members chosen by the student).
+The examination process requires close cooperation between students and their committee (three faculty members chosen by the student).
 By the summer of their second year, students should develop two fields of inquiry.
-In consultation with the faculty, they draw up (and read) a bibliography of approximately 75 items for each of them.
+In consultation with the faculty, they draw up (and read) a bibliography of approximately 75 items for each field.
 The two fields should be sufficiently distinct so that the bibliographies do not overlap in a significant way.